Kashmir conflict: Indian administered Kashmir

 The separatists in Kashmir deny these allegations.
 The Indian government is also trying to reinstate the displaced Pandits in Kashmir.
 Tahir, the district commander of a separatist Islamic group in Kashmir, stated: "We want the Kashmiri Pandits to come back.
 They are our brothers.
 We will try to protect them."
 But the majority of the Pandits, who have been living in pitiable conditions in Jammu, believe that, until insurgency ceases to exist, return is not possible.
 Mustafa Kamal, brother of Union Minister Farooq Abdullah, blamed security forces, former Jammu and Kashmir governor Jagmohan and PDP leader Mufti Sayeed for forcing the migration of Kashmiri Pandits from the Valley.
 Jagmohan denies these allegations.
 Pro-India politician Abdul Rashid says Pandits forced the migration on themselves so Muslims can be killed.
 He says the plan was to leave Muslims alone and bulldoze them freely.

 The CIA has reported that at least 506,000 people from Indian Administered Kashmir are internally displaced, about half of who are Hindu Pandits.
-The United Nations Commission on Human Rights (UNCR) reports that there are roughly 1.5 million refugees from Indian-administered Kashmir, the bulk of who arrived in Pakistani-administered Kashmir and in Pakistan after the situation on the Indian side worsened in 1989 insurgency.